 Quantify the number of hours that the Committed Demand Capacity exceeds the Network Asset Demand Capacity multiplied by the Curtailment Threshold.
 More specifically, calculate for every half-hour of the true demand profile the difference between the demand value and the firm network capacity of the long-term ratings of assets (using continuous/cyclic ratings as required by planning and design standards).

-In case that the true demand profile does not correspond to a whole year, the calculated hours from the previous step should be scaled to correspond to an annual figure.
+If the true demand profile does not correspond to a whole year, the calculated hours from the previous step should be scaled to correspond to an annual figure.

-Where multiple assets require reinforcement, the Import Curtailment Limit for each asset should be calculated and largest value used for the overall Import Curtailment Limit.
+Where multiple assets require reinforcement, the Import Curtailment Limit for each asset will be calculated and the largest value so calculated will be the Import Curtailment Limit.

 Calculating the Export Curtailment Limit

-The following process shall be used for the calculation of the Export Curtailment Limit:
+The Export Curtailment Limit will be calculated as follows:

 Assessment of underlying generation:

 Take baseline underlying demand profile as calculated in accordance with Paragraph 2.3(a)(iv) and add in the annual half-hourly generation from assets (generation is treated as negative values) as calculated in accordance with Paragraph 2.2(a)(ii).
-For cases where this profile is not available at the asset in question, eg it’s available at substation level and not at circuits supplied by this substation, the generation profile can be scaled to the expected maximum gross generation excluding battery charging of the asset in question.
+For cases where this profile is not available at the asset in question, e.g. it is available at substation level and not at circuits supplied by that substation, the generation profile can be scaled to the expected maximum gross generation excluding battery charging of the asset in question.

 This gives annual half-hourly generation profile without the effects of battery charging.